danqu130/DCEIFlow/README.md

 <img src="asserts/viz.png" width="60%" />

-If you have any questions, please do not hesitate to raise the issue or contact my email wanzhexiong@nwpu.edu.cn
+If you have any questions, please do not hesitate to raise the issue or contact my email wanzhexiong@mail.nwpu.edu.cn

 ## Requirements
 The code has been tested with PyTorch 1.12.1 and Cuda 11.7.